 Navigate to the VM's Public IP address from a web browser.

 You will see a landing page with a link that says Click here.
 Click this link, and the HTTPS site will load in a new tab.

 You will see some SSL warnings.
 Follow the instructions from the landing page to bypass these warnings.

 Finally, you should see the login screen.
-Enter the password that you set in the prior step.
+Enter the password that you obtained in previously.

 Where to go from here